• Skip to main content

 • Blanched almond flour - Using almond flour eliminates the gluten from the pancakes while still giving you that traditional pancake texture.

-• Baking powder - This leavening agent helps the pancakes rise, giving you the most sumptuous stack of warm breakfast goodness.
+• Baking powder - This leavening agent helps the pancakes rise, giving you the most fluffy stack of warm breakfast goodness.

 • Salt - Salt brings out the flavors of the maple and vanilla.